Elizabeth Sullivan

 Sarah holds a bachelor’s degree in international relations and French from the University of Toledo.

-Christopher Findlay serves as Senior Manager of Marketing & Communications at Lutheran Services in America.
+Christopher Findlay serves as Director of Communications & Marketing at Lutheran Services in America.
 Chris develops and implements integrated marketing communications strategies and campaigns that center on digital and print marketing, branding, advertising, social media, website management and media relations.

 Chris previously managed communications and marketing efforts for seven client associations at the management services company Verto Solutions and the Renewable Fuels Association, the leading trade association for the U.S. ethanol industry.
 Prior to moving to the nation’s capital, he worked on independent film productions in Los Angeles.